 “I’ve got this gut feeling”, we often say to describe the Brain-Gut connection between our digestive system and our brain.
 Science is catching up with what we’ve been describing all these years.
 The digestive system has its very own brain called the enteric nervous system.
 Many people will experience the effects of stress in the digestive system due to the connection between the gut and the brain.
 The bacteria that live in the digestive system are responsible for the production of many of our neurotransmitters (brain chemicals).
 Simple lifestyle changes can improve your digestive health and subsequently your mental health.
 Understanding the relationship between the gut and the brain can help you lead a healthier and happier life.

 The vagus nerve is the main parasympathetic nerve that influences many of our functions including digestion.
-The parasympathetic nervous system is our “rest and digest” state.
+When you stimulate the vagus nerve, you move the parasympathetic nervous system into our “rest and digest” state.
 Many of us live in the sympathetic nervous system state also referred to as “fight or flight”.
 When you’re functioning in “fight or flight” mode, you cannot optimally activate your digestive processes.
 Taking time to sit down to eat and focusing on your meal can improve your ability to digest and absorb the benefits of your food.
 Eating in a rush, at your desk or while on-the-go doesn’t allow your body to get into a parasympathetic state in the Brain-Gut connection.
 Mindfulness practices around mealtime can also help you to activate the parasympathetic nervous system.
 Deep belly breathing and/or meditation can get your body into a “rest and digest” state.

 Stress keeps us in the “fight or flight” state of our nervous system and prevents us from accessing “rest and digest” functions.
 Stress hormones including cortisol and noradrenaline can impact the bacteria that live in our guts (our micro biome).
 The bacteria in the digestive tract are responsible for many functions.
 Overgrowth of unhelpful bacteria can cause digestive distress including heartburn, diarrhea, bloating and other uncomfortable symptoms.
 Certain bacteria can damage the intestinal epithelium (lining of the digestive tract) and as a result of the damage, inflammation occurs.
 Cytokines are chemicals that talk to the immune system throughout our body.
 When these chemicals are released in the gut, they can impact other parts of the body including the nervous system.
 Beneficial gut bacteria help to maintain digestive and immune health throughout the body.